 This online training tool is designed to support legal practitioners in making the legal process more sensitive to the rights and needs of children.
-It has been developed as part of a 2-year project, funded by the Fundamental Rights and Citizenship Programme of the European Commission.
+It has been developed as part of a 2-year project, funded by the European Commission.

 It has involved observing and hearing from legal practitioners as they work through live cases involving children and young people.
 Through doing this, we have learned about the practical, procedural, legal and personal challenges that lawyers face when working with child clients, and explored the various techniques that lawyers can use to overcome them.